 AS: What spiritual Guru (living or historic) have you been most inspired by?

-Then, I ended up by chance at the Ardha Kumbh Mela in Haridwar in April 1980 where Sri Anandamayi Ma and Devaraha Baba impressed me a lot.
+Soon after, I ended up by chance at the Ardha Kumbh Mela in Haridwar in April 1980 where Sri Anandamayi Ma and Devaraha Baba impressed me a lot.
 I had this strange feeling that nobody was there behind their eyes.
 Then I wanted to stay longer in India and wondered how this could be possible.
-Devaraha Baba gave me his “special” blessing (the translator stressed “special”) when I told him about my desire.
+Devaraha Baba gave me his “special” blessing when I told him about my desire.
 At that time I could have never imagined that, 34 years later, I would still be in India.

 For seven years I travelled through the country, and when I wrote down the gurus I had met, 36 names were on that list!
 I also read a lot, ancient texts and modern sages.
 Ramana Maharshi’s conversations inspired me a lot.
 For 12 years I stayed successively with two gurus.
 Maybe I had not made the best choices, as I left both of them.
 But ultimately it was for the best.
 I am now also able to understand the mindset of a devotee of a guru.